 The linguistic message to be conveyed (E33 Linguistic Object) encoded by means of a language (E56 Language) and by means of the writing system (TX3 Writing System) this language uses.
 From this follows that the TX1 Written Text class is the concrete graphical manifestation (i.e. a set of signs – in this case the engraved letters – we can read on the stone) of the conceptual level of encoding a linguistic expression through the semiotic activity of writing (TX2 Writing) by means of a TX3 Writing System (in this case, Latin alphabet) and of the graphemes (TX8) composing it.

 The reading of a text, from a semiotic point of view, is a decoding activity.
-In CRMtex a reading – specially carried out for scientific purposes – can be documented using the TX5 Reading class, a subclass of the S4 Observation CRMsci class, underlying the scientific nature of the investigation.
+In CRMtex a reading – specially carried out for scientific purposes – can be documented using the TX5 Reading class underlying the scientific nature of the investigation.

 In fact, over the centuries, the arch of Constantine has been investigated thousands of times by scholars from all over the world and also reproduced by famous illustrators such as Giovan Battista Piranesi.
 Also, the inscriptions have been studied and transcribed several times in order to understand its nature, clarify the meaning of each section and improve its historical comprehension so as to put it in direct relation with the events that determined its creation.
 For this type of activity, specific classes and properties.
 The transcription of the text(s) present in Corpus Inscriptionum Latinarum (CIL VI 1139), for instance, can be represented via the TX6 Transcription class, while the analysis of the same inscription(s) carried out by Rodolfo Lanciani in 1892 [6] can be documented using the reading (TX5) class.
 Reading and transcription (TX6) activities can be related via the TXP3 rendered property, inherited by CIDOC CRM core.